 - 1 Name of the SMB or Microsoft Windows Domain

 - 2 User for accessing the share

 - 3 Password for accessing the share

 - 4 Path to the folder inside of the share as part of the SMB URL

-- 5 Mode is set to folder_empty
+- (5) Mode is set to folder empty

-4.6.21.
+4.6.22.
 JDBCMonitor

 The JDBCMonitor checks that it is able to connect to a database and checks if it is able to get the database catalog from that database management system (DBMS).
 It is based on the JDBC technology to connect and communicate with the database.
+This monitor implements placeholder substitution in parameter values.